fail ventures is a unique venture studio

 william wolfram started his first business at the age of 13 selling custom built computers to friends and family, later dropping out of school at 15 to run his businesses full time. since then, he has co-founded several profitable businesses. william is ceo at fail ventures, and chairman at trifecta retail ventures and sits on the boards of a number of startups including galton voysey and dealdash.

 Katerina Yip has built and launched multiple businesses with varying success - with one in particular going on to become a multi-million dollar brand.
 Katerina has a law degree from the University of Durham, which comes in handy from time to time.

 Ringo wong leads at the helm of a profitable brand that generates millions of US dollars a year, and is Head of E-Commerce at Galton Voysey.
 Ringo has founded multiple brands and has a track record of transforming and scaling brands into multi-million dollar businesses.
 Ringo has a degree in Math and Economics from UCLA.

 Lari Häkkinen is a prolific business founder, having co-founded multiple extraordinally successful businesses.
 Amongst other responsibilites, Lari heads up a multi-million dollar brand and is on the board of DealDash, Galton Voysey and Trifecta Retail Ventures, all of which he co-founded.

-shubham jalan is a serial venture builder who has a deep hunger for knowledge. he is passionate about learning, growing and gaining experience; shubham has founded and built a number of ventures - including water2doorstep - all while while completing his bachelor of engineering at hkust in hong kong.
+shubham jalan is a serial venture builder who has a deep hunger for knowledge. he is passionate about learning, growing and gaining experience; shubham has founded and built a number of ventures - including water2doorstep - all while completing his bachelor of engineering at hkust in hong kong.

 Why are we called fail ventures?